AbstractNoun/Persona-Engine-3/Research Proposal Registration.md

 All relevant documents are housed in the public archive: [https://github.com/AbstractNoun/Persona-Engine-3](https://github.com/AbstractNoun/Persona-Engine-3).

-The canonical version of the Regstered Research Proposal protocol is published as a Medium article here (TBC).
+The canonical version of the Regstered Research Proposal protocol is published as a Medium article here ([The Persona Engine: A Registered Philosophical Simulation Study](https://medium.com/@thorn-thee-valiant/the-persona-engine-a-registered-philosophical-simulation-study-94b09fa32f98)).

 1. **Simulation Initialization**
    A Persona is randomly created using a pre-specified generation methodology and a single Persona modelled on the User themselves is developed via interview with the User (a 'mirror-self').